cardano-foundation/cf-gsoc-ideas-page-2024/README.md

 175 hours

+### 🎓 Possible Mentors

+Fabian Bormann, Satya Ranjan

 ## 👉 Cardano Peer Connect (CIP-0045) Improvements

 ### 🚣 Your Mission

 [CIP-0045](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0045) introduces a method for setting up a peer-to-peer communication between two browser windows on different devices, eliminating the need for a central signaling server to exchange their IP addresses.
 This technique allows for the injection of an API (CIP-0030) from one browser (a wallet) to another (a DApp), enabling seamless and lightweight mobile support.
 To resolve their deep IPs behind different NATs, this approach uses a list of public WebTorrent trackers for peer discovery.
 However, in many scenarios, when the user is on a mobile device and aims to connect a wallet to a DApp in a browser on the same device, or in another situation where the user is on the same local network and wants to link the wallet on a phone to a DApp on the PC, the use of a torrent tracker becomes unnecessary due to the absence of NAT involvement.
 Furthermore, there's currently a bit of a hassle in switching between a browser-based wallet and a website, for instance, to sign a message.

+#### 📦 Expected Outcomes

 The mission of this project would be to investigate both topics: situation-dependent peer discovery and enhanced usability.
-You can explore a demo setup in the open-source repository [available here](https://github.com/fabianbormann/cip-0045-demo-implementation)https://github.com/fabianbormann/cip-0045-demo-implementation.
+You can explore a demo setup in the open-source repository [available here](https://github.com/fabianbormann/cip-0045-demo-implementation).
+At the end of this project you should have implemented the new (local) peer discover method and the enhanced usabulity features (intents, nofitfications, ...) into [this repository](https://github.com/fabianbormann/cardano-peer-connect).

 ### 🏄 Skills required